Intel Teases Rocket Lake: Double-Digit IPC Gains, Cypress Cove Architecture

 - Intel Deep Learning Boost and VNNI support

-The chips drop into 500-series motherboards, though not all existing models will support the faster PCIe 4.0 interface.
-As a result, we can expect a new wave of refreshed 500-series motherboards to arrive at the launch.
-Intel also reworked the internal PCIe subsystem to accommodate a x4 direct connection (the chips now support 20 lanes), with the 'extra' four lanes being rumored to be a direct connection from the CPU to NVMe storage.
+The chips drop into 500-series motherboards, and we expect them to work with existing 400-series motherboards as well.
+However, we can expect a new wave of 500-series motherboards to arrive at the launch.

-Intel also touted support for its Deep Learning Boost and VNNI features, both of which enhance performance in workloads that leverage AI algorithms.
-Intel has been fostering the software ecosystem to better take advantage of the explosive performance benefits, with Adobe's recent suite of updates being a prime example of the improvements we can expect as AI becomes more broadly adopted for PC workloads.
+Intel also touted support for its Deep Learning Boost (DLBoost) and VNNI features, which require support for AVX-512 instructions.
+Thus, Intel has confirmed support for AVX-512 with Rocket Lake, and both DLBoost and VNNI will enhance performance in workloads that leverage AI algorithms.
+Intel has been fostering the software ecosystem to better take advantage of the explosive performance benefits.
+Adobe's recent suite of updates is a prime example of the improvements we can expect as AI becomes more broadly adopted for PC workloads.

+Enthusiasts can also look forward to new undefined overclocking features, which would be helpful as Intel's overclocking headroom, while shrinking, still tends to be a big advantage over AMD's chips.

+Intel also added new features to the graphics engine, with new HEVC, VP9, and SCC encoders that support up to 4K60 12b and hardware-accelerated AV1 support for 4K60 10b.
+Keep your eye on AV1; this seems to be the looming industry standard.
+Intel also touts the increased display resolution, with now stretches up to three screens at 4K60 or two screens at 5K60.

-Intel says the chips will come to market in the first quarter of 2021, which means we'll likely see them sometime in April of next year.
+Intel says the chips will come to market in the first quarter of 2021, which means we'll likely see them sometime in April of next year, ceding the lucrative holiday shopping season to AMD's Ryzen 5000 processors.